Return to India Planning for USA-based NRIs

 Phase 03 · First 2–3 years back

-• Manage IRA and 401(k) withdrawals inside the RNOR window
+• Withdraw from IRA and 401(k) inside the RNOR window at lowest tax cost

-• File Indian ITR and claim foreign tax credit via Form 67 (DTAA)
+• File Indian ITR and claim foreign tax credit via Form 67 under DTAA

-• Monitor your RNOR expiry date and plan what comes after
+• Monitor RNOR expiry and plan what changes after it ends

 Phase 04 · After RNOR ends